Chundrikov/Chundrikov/README.md

 - 🔭 I’m currently working in Neoflex
 - 🌱 I’m currently learning Reactive & Kafka
-- ⚡ Fun fact: From time to time I talk to a toy duck on my desk to solve a particular problem
+- ⚡ Fun fact: From time to time I talk to a toy duck on my desk to solve a particular problems